About Us |

 2.1 Sponsor’s Requirements:

-Before applying for a Canada Spouse Visa, both the sponsor and the applicant must meet specific eligibility criteria.
-Understanding these requirements is crucial, but you may also want to actively check your eligibility through further steps.
+Both the sponsor and applicant must meet specific eligibility requirements when applying from the UK Understanding these requirements is crucial, but you may also want to actively check your eligibility through further steps.

 To sponsor their spouse or partner, a sponsor has to meet some important rules: